sql-machine-learning/elasticdl/doc/pserver.md

 In sync mode, optimizer needs to wait for a certain number of gradients, and then get the gradient after addition.

+We could implement a customized queue structure to support such logic efficiently.

 ## Master